 A dolphin tattoo is a positive symbol of joy, freedom, and transformation.
 While it sends the message that you feel a special kinship with these fun-loving marine mammals, it can also mean much more.
 For example, it can mean you feel a psychic connection to dolphins or that you believe in protecting their natural habitat.

 Of course, tattoo meanings are deeply personal to the individual who has the tattoo.
 But hopefully understanding more about dolphin symbols and mythology can bring even deeper meaning to your tattoo.

 There are 49 species of dolphins and porpoises in the world.
 These in include 38 species of oceanic dolphins (which includes orcas, who are considered dolphins; not whales), seven species of porpoises, and four species of river dolphins.
 Some species of dolphins are endangered, including the Yangtze River dolphin, the Ganges River dolphin, the Maui dolphin, and the short-beaked common dolphin.

-However, all dolphins face threats today.
-These threats include being hunted for their meat, getting caught in commercial fishing nets, habitat disruptions from global warming and dams in riverways, as well as being captured for human entertainment.
+However, today all dolphins face threats.
+These threats include being hunted for their meat, getting caught in commercial fishing nets, disruptions to their habitats from global warming and dams in riverways, as well as being captured for human entertainment.
 If you care about dolphins, please do what you can to protect them.
-Here are some organizations that protect dolphins and other cetaceans:
+Here are some organizations that work to protect dolphins and other cetaceans: